National Gallery Of Victoria | Melbourne Attraction

 The National Gallery of Victoria is one of Melbourne's oldest galleries...

-Founded in 1861, The National Gallery of Victoria is Australia’s oldest public art gallery and will be celebrating 150 years in 2011.
+Founded in 1861, The National Gallery of Victoria is Australia’s oldest public art gallery.
 Stretching from the top of St Kilda Road across the Yarra River to Federation Square, the museum is only a short tram ride away from your Melbourne accommodation, Hotel Lindrum.

 The National Gallery of Victoria is located in one magnificent arts precinct.
 The National Gallery of Victoria has two galleries located a short walk apart – both with free entry to the permanent collection.
 After visiting the National Gallery of Victoria, you can take a short stroll and go to the Ian Potter Centre and the Arts Centre, all within a short distance from each other.